alyonavyshnevska/intelligent_data_analysis/Lab11_Bayesian_Learning/Bayesian_Learning.md

 ```

 Generators are a special kind of functions in Python.
 Instead of returning only a single value, they behave like an iterator, i.e.,  return a (possibly infinite) sequence of values.
 Syntactically, the only difference between a 'normal' function and a generator is that  a generator uses the <b>yield</b> keyword rather than <b>return</b>.
 Once <b>yield</b> is used in the definition of a function,  the <b>next()</b> method is generated automatically.
 Each time, the generator's <b>next()</b> method is called, the generator function is executed until the <b>yield</b> keyword is reached.
 Similar to <b>return</b>, it returns the value given as parameter.
 If the generator is told to generate more values (using <b>next()</b>), the execution continues from the point of the last call of <b>yield</b>.
 Typically, <b>yield</b> is inside a (usually infinite) loop.
 As an example, we write a generator that generates the natural numbers $\mathbb{N}_0$, i.e. $0, 1, 2, \dots$.

+Notes:
+Calling the function does not execute it.
+Instead, the function returns a generator object which is used to control execution.

+next()

 ```python
 def natural_numbers():